 - What if you do nothing?
 The obvious answer is that you will not receive benefits.
 And if you do not appeal the decision, instead waiting until your disability worsens to submit a new application, you will not receive any back pay from the Social Security Administration for the years prior to your approval.

 Appealing a Social Security Disability Decision May Save You Time and Money: COntact Our Omaha SSDI Benefits Attorneys Today!

 In most cases, it is wiser to appeal your benefit denial than reapply—and you should do so as quickly as possible.
-If you are having trouble with the appeals process, send us an email at email@example.com or click the link on this page to read our free informational guide, Why You Should Hire an Attorney to Handle Your Social Security Disability Claim.
+If you are having trouble with the appeals process, contact our office online or give us a call today to schedule a free consultation with our Omaha SSDI benefits attorneys.